nethackscoreboard-org/matter/README.md

 * **Moo** as OOP framework

 -----
-Mandevil is no longer maintaining nhs, the new fork will be maintained by elenmirie_, aoei & mobileuser, with hosting provided by K2
+Mandevil is no longer maintaining nhs, the new fork will be maintained by elenmirië, aoei & mobileuser, with hosting provided by K2

+## New To Do

+Get K2 to set up hosting.
+Get copy of old DB from Mandevil.
+Get the thing running.

 -----